Serving All of Georgia, Florida, & Texas

 It’s not uncommon to see buses on Savannah roads, whether they be school buses, Chatham Area Transit bus service, or even private buses.
 Unfortunately, though, it’s possible that a car accident may involve one of these buses.

-At Merritt & Merritt Law Firm, we help victims of bus accidents seek fair restitution for their injuries.
+At Merritt & Merritt Law Firm, our Savannah personal injury lawyers help victims of bus accidents seek fair restitution for their injuries.
 Our clients benefit from the experience that comes with our decades of serving victims of all manner of injuries, particularly those that involve some form of motor vehicle.
 Whether by settlement or through taking the claim to court, our team is determined to advocate for our clients and present their strongest case.

 What Compensation Is Awarded in a Savannah Bus Accident?